-- Not be enrolled in a public K-12 school, a private K-12 school, a church school or a private tutor program registered with the Alabama Department of Education. - 2) Not have earned a secondary school diploma from a public school or a private school registered with the Alabama Department of Education.
-NOTE: Those awarded the Alabama Occupational Diploma (AOD) as defined in §290-3-1-.02(8)(g) of the Alabama State Board of Education Administrative Code are eligible to take the GED test. - 3) Meet one of the following requirements:
+- Not be enrolled in a public K-12 school, a private K-12 school, a church school, or a private tutoring program registered with the Alabama Department of Education. - 2) Not have earned a secondary school diploma from a public school or a private school registered with the Alabama Department of Education.

+NOTE: Those awarded the Alabama Occupational Diploma (AOD) as defined in §290-3-1.02(8)(g) of the Alabama State Board of Education Administrative Code are eligible to take the GED test.